ARTenshi/robovision_ros2/robovision_4/README.md

     └── GetPointCenter.srv
 ```

+This folder is at the same level as any new ROS2 package in your project.

 ## Defining a Custom Message: `ObjectCentroid.msg`

 A custom message describes the data structure for topics.
 The `ObjectCentroid.msg` defines the centroid coordinates and an array: